chrisjackson-pellicle/hybpiper-nf/README.md

      --run_intronerate                        Run intronerate.py to recover (hopefully) intron and supercontig sequences.
                                               Default is off, and so results `subfolders 09_sequences_intron` and `10_sequences_supercontig` will be empty

+     --combine_read_files                     Group and concatenate read-files via a common prefix.
+Useful if samples have been run across multiple lanes.
+Default prefix is all text preceding the first underscore (_) in read filenames

+     --combine_read_files_num_fields <int>    Number of fields (delimited by an underscore) to use for combining read files when using the `--combine_read_files` flag.
+Default is 1

 Please see the Wiki entry [Additional pipeline features and details][5] for further explanation of the parameters above, and general pipeline functionality.